bpptkg/bpptkg-richter/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you with to make via issue, email, or any other method to the owners or maintainers of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method to the owners or maintainers of this repository before making a change.
+It is recommended to create a seperate branch and propose a change via merge request.

-Here are come ways you can contribute:
+Here are some ways you can contribute:

 * by using alpha, beta, and prerelease versions
 * by reporting bugs and issues